 This reverse curve is more than sensual, it’s also practical; placing less weight up high in the hull and offering protection from slamming ... against a jetty, or rafted companions.

 A more gracious time and place

-The Belize designers have struck a keen-eyed balance between European panache and Australian practicality.
+The Belize designers at Riviera have struck a keen-eyed balance between European panache and Australian practicality.

 Throughout any Belize yacht, fabric panel walls, leather, weatherproof leatherette and passages of woodgrain are used in a contemporary palette to create a warm and inviting ambiance, and to contribute to excellent acoustics.

-Two pack polyurethane finishes accent and protect key surfaces in the galley, on door panels and other key joinery interludes.
+Two-pack polyurethane finishes accent and protects key surfaces in the galley, on door panels and other key joinery interludes.

 High lustre is not, by any means, the answer to every décor decision; a number of Belize interior surfaces are quite muted.
 Satin varnish, for instance, is evident throughout the saloon, galley, helm, companionway and forward cabin threshold.

 Galley bench tops offer a choice of natural solid surface materials.

 The Miele name badges the induction cooktop, combination oven, and microwave.

 The AC/DC Vitrifrigo system provides two capacious chiller drawers and a separate freezer drawer.